tosu-dev/osu-blog-website/README.md

 # osu-blog-website

-An osu! blog I created for my school work.
+This a website that I had to create for a school project in 2019, I was in my 2nd highschool year.

-I'm in highschool, and I have informatics classes.
-I had to do a website about something we like.
-I decided to do a website about osu!.
-I decided to put in GitHub for several reasons :
+We had to create a website in HTML/CSS about something we like, so I did it about "osu!".

-1. I'm learning how GitHub works
-2. To share what I've done
-3. If I want to change the website
+If you want to discover what is "osu!", check the website.